mannas006/Portfolio-3.0/README.md

 - Contact
 - Footer

-If u liked my website and the code was useful to you, <br>
+If you liked my website and the code was useful to you, <br>
 feel free to leave a star (much appreciated) fork it and customize as you like! :)